 What we do

-We provide up to six weeks rehabilitation, therapy and reablement at home, to help you improve your independence.
+We provide support during an assessment period which focuses on rehabilitation, therapy and reablement at home, to help you improve your independence.

 We look at your needs and your goals (what you want to be able to do) in day-to-day life (this is called an Assessment).
 We then build a personalised rehabilitation and therapy programme with you.
 This identifies what goals you want to work towards and how we are going to help you achieve them.